 Plant-based skincare formulations have been used successfully throughout recorded history to nourish and protect skin while keeping complexions smooth, supple, and blemish-free.
 But unlike our ancient ancestors, we don’t have to rely on observations alone when selecting and combining ingredients.
 As technology advances, so does our understanding of the therapeutic potential of natural plant elements and their benefits for the health and appearance of our skin.

 If you have concerns about the potential consequences of the ingredients used in the skincare products you’re currently using, visit BOTA™ Skin Care.
 Our skincare products are formulated with high-quality botanicals and enhanced with the therapeutic potential of hemp-derived CBD.
+Learn how to develop a natural skin care routine here.

 All BOTA™ Skin Care products and naturally flavored full-spectrum tinctures are vegan-friendly, gluten-free, third-party tested, and certified by the US Hemp Authority™.